 - Rehabilitation robotics that involves the use of robots as therapy aids instead of solely as assistive devices.
 Intelligent rehabilitation robotics aids mobility training in individuals suffering from impaired movement, such as following a stroke. - Virtual rehabilitation, which uses virtual reality simulation exercises for physical and cognitive rehabilitation.
-Compared • to conventional therapies, virtual rehabilitation can offer several advantages.
+Compared to conventional therapies, virtual rehabilitation can offer several advantages.
 It is entertaining and motivates patients.
 It provides objective measures such as range of motion or game scores that can be stored on the computer operating the simulation.
-The virtual exercises can be performed at home by a patient and monitored by a therapist over the Internet (known as tele-rehabilitation), which offers convenience as well as reduced costs. - Improved prosthetics, such as smarter artificial legs.
-This is an area where researchers continue to make • advances in design and function to better mimic natural limb movement and user intent.
+The virtual exercises can be performed at home by a patient and monitored by a therapist over the Internet (known as tele-rehabilitation), which offers convenience as well as reduced costs.